24.70.010 General.

 - In lieu of above, walls/floors may be waterproofed and designed to resist hydrostatic pressure.

 - D. Disposal.
-All drainage facilities shall be designed to carry waters to the nearest practicable drainageway or approved stormwater management facility, as approved by the Director and/or other appropriate jurisdiction as a safe place to deposit such waters.
-Erosion of ground in the area of discharge shall be prevented by installation of non-erosive downdrains or other devices.
+All drainage facilities must be designed to carry waters to the nearest practicable drainageway or approved stormwater management facility, as approved by the City Administrator and/or other appropriate jurisdiction as a safe place to deposit such waters.
+Erosion of ground in the area of discharge must be prevented by installation of non-erosive downdrains or other devices.

-- Building pads shall have a drainage gradient of 2 percent toward approved drainage facilities, unless waived by the Director.
+- Building pads must have a drainage gradient of 2 percent toward approved drainage facilities, unless waived by the City Administrator.

 - Exception: The gradient from the building pad may be 1 percent if all of the following conditions exist throughout the permit area: